Code-Platoon-Team-Rocket/pokeclone_new/README.md

 In the .github/workflows directory, there are two files:

 - **workflow.yml**
-  -Runs terraform apply
+  - Runs terraform apply
-  -Creates and push backend and frontend Docker images using GitHub Actions run number as the version -Updates the image versions used by the backend and frontend deployments triggering a rolling restart for both
+  - Creates and push backend and frontend Docker images using GitHub Actions run number as the version
+  - Updates the image versions used by the backend and frontend deployments triggering a rolling restart for both

 - **terraform-destory.yml**
-  -Destroys the infrastructure provision through terraform apply
+  - Destroys the infrastructure provision through terraform apply